If you look out the window, you may see 7 giant, doughnut-shaped patches of brown grass appearing in your lawn.

 That’s what happened to my 80 year old neighbor last summer.
 This man loves his lawn.
 Every day he is out there watering it, mowing it, trimming, and fertilizing.

 Overnight, a mysterious fungus destroyed 35% of his lawn.

 It is a disease called “Brown Patch,” or Rhizoctonia solani.
 All of the types of grass in your average lawn are susceptible to it.
 It is one of the most damaging lawn diseases you’ll ever experience.

 The bad news: There is no way to keep Rhizoctonia solani from growing in your lawn.
 It can come from many different places, and chances are it may be growing in your grass already, at least in small amounts.

 The good news: Although you may have Rhizoctonia solani in your lawn right now, it only develops into the deadly brown patch disease under certain conditions.

-1. One of the biggest lawn care mistakes is overfertilizing.
+- One of the biggest lawn care mistakes is over fertilizing.
 Most fertilizers create high nitrogen levels, which make the grass leaves soft and lush.
 Brown patch can easily attack these sorts of grass leaves.
 Applications of more than 4 lb of nitrogen fertilizer per 1000 square feet per year will make your grass susceptible to increased brown patch activity.
 Also, avoid applying large amounts of fertilizer in the fall or late winter.
 Certain kinds of fertilizer actually release nitrogen slowly, and can help avoid Brown Patch.
-Contact us at http://www.naturalwaylawn.com to have us come out and recommend what would be best for your lawn!

-5. Apply fungicides, with the guidance of a lawn care company.
+- Apply fungicides, with our guidance.
 There are a number of fungicides that combat Brown Patch.
-We recommend a lawn care professional do the application of fungicide.
+We recommend having a lawn care professional do the application of fungicide.